huggingface/transformers/README.md

 ### With pip

 First you need to install one of, or both, TensorFlow 2.0 and PyTorch.
-Please refere to [TensorFlow installation page](https://www.tensorflow.org/install/pip#tensorflow-2.0-rc-is-available) and/or [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform.
+Please refer to [TensorFlow installation page](https://www.tensorflow.org/install/pip#tensorflow-2.0-rc-is-available) and/or [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform.

 When TensorFlow 2.0 and/or PyTorch has been installed, 🤗 Transformers can be installed using pip as follows: